-Your lawyer may examine the facts of your car accident case to determine whether the actions of the at-fault driver may qualify you to receive punitive damages.
+Your lawyer may examine the facts of your car accident case.
+Then, they can determine whether the at-fault driver’s actions may qualify you to receive punitive damages.

-If the criteria of punitive damages are found in your case, your lawyer may request an additional amount of financial damages to compensate you for the at-fault driver’s actions.
+If your lawyer finds the criteria of punitive damages in your case, they may request additional financial damages to compensate you for the at-fault driver’s actions.